Information technology audit: Benefits of Utilizing IT systems on Financial Audits

 The use of IT systems and AI techniques on financial audits is starting to show huge benefits for leading accounting firms.
-In a study done by one of the Big 4 accounting firms, it is expected that the use of IT Systems and AI techniques will generate an increase of $6.6 trillion dollars in revenue as a result of the increase in productivity.
+In a study done by one of the Big 4 accounting firms, it is expected that the use of IT Systems and AI techniques will generate an increase of $6.6 trillion in revenue as a result of the increase in productivity.
 As a result, leading auditing firms are making enormous investments with the goal of increasing productivity and therefore revenue through the development or outsourcing of IT systems and AI techniques to assist in financial audits.

 PwC, one of the biggest auditing firms in the world, has narrowed down three different types of IT systems and AI techniques that firms can develop and implement to achieve increased revenue and productivity.
 The first system is by created in a way that technology systems that play a supplemental role in the human auditors decision-making.
 This allows the human auditor to retain autonomy over decisions and use the technology to support and enhance their ability to perform accurate work, ultimately saving the firm in productivity costs.
 Next, PwC states that systems with problem solving abilities are imperative to producing the most accurate results.
 PwC recognizes the increased margin for error due to unintended biases, and thus the need for creating systems that are able to adapt to different scenarios.
 This type of system requires decision making to be shared between the human auditor and the IT system to produce the maximum output by allowing the system to take over the computing work that could not be one by a human auditor alone.
 Finally, PwC recognizes that there are scenarios where technology needs to have the autonomy of decision making and act independently.
 This allows human auditors to focus on more important tasks while the technology takes care of time consuming tasks that do not require human time.